 In order to be eligible to receive the FiT, you need to adhere to certain criteria:

 - Your installer must be accredited with the Microgeneration Certification Scheme (MCS).
-Green Planet Solar Energy are fully MCS accredited.
+Project Solar UK Ltd are fully MCS accredited.

 - Your panels must also be MCS approved.
-Green Planet use high-efficiency PV modules supplied by the leading manufacturers.
+Project Solar UK Ltd use high-efficiency PV modules supplied by the leading manufacturers.

 - Your system size must be less than 4kWp to qualify for the highest tariff rate.
 Most domestic systems are well within this limit.